dchry/dropout-nnunet-flair-t1/README.md

 ```
 train_scripts/plan_and_preprocess.sh
 ```
 Then, we train 3d_fullres configuration nnUNet models with different levels of dropout applied independently to channels 0 (FLAIR) and 1 (T1w-pre).
-For example, to train a model with modality dropout of p=0.4, you can use the following script.
+For example, to train a model with modality dropout of p=0.4 (optimal level of dropout based on the 85 validation CBTN patients), you can use the script below.
 Trained models are stored under data/results.
 ```
 train_scripts/train_nnUNet_dropout_p40.sh
 ```